DATASCI 185: Introduction to AI Applications

 • The AI learned this from millions of human texts

-• It’s reflecting our own sexism
+• It picked up our own sexism from the text

 AI trained on human data inherits human biases